ekowabaka/ekowabaka.me/blog/posts/2008-05-30-microsoft-windows-and-the-refreshing-misconception.md

 <<<
-title="Microsoft Windows and the "Refreshing" Misconception!" tags="CPU, ghana, Linux, Memory, Microsoft, Refresh, Windows" category="What I think"
+title:"Microsoft Windows and the "Refreshing" Misconception!" tags:"CPU, ghana, Linux, Memory, Microsoft, Refresh, Windows" category:"What I think"
 >>>
 I have a friend who is stuck on to Microsoft Windows.
 He is always blowing the windows horn and he would readily stand up to defend MS-windows in any